gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ9 - Specify the format of the identifiers of group members: CBOR byte string (see {{ssec-join-resp}} and {{sec-pub-keys}}).

-* REQ10 - Specify the communication protocol that the members of the group must use: CoAP, possibly over IP multicast.
+* REQ10 - Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, possibly over IP multicast {{I-D.ietf-core-groupcomm-bis}}.

-* REQ11 - Specify the security protocols that the group members must use to protect their communication: Group OSCORE.
+* REQ11 - Specify the security protocols that the group members must use to protect their communication: Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 * REQ12 - Specify and register the application profile identifier: coap_group_oscore_app (see {{ssec-iana-groupcomm-profile-registry}}).

 * REQ13 - Specify policies at the KDC to handle member ids that are not included in 'get_pub_keys': see {{sec-pub-keys}}.

-* REQ14 - If used, specify the content format and default value of 'group\_policies' and its entries: see {{ssec-join-resp}}; the three values defined and registered as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).
+* REQ14 - If used, specify the content format and default value of 'group\_policies' and its entries: see {{ssec-join-resp}}; see the three values defined and registered as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).

 * REQ15 - Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-new-key}}.